Planning a successful virtual event requires a different skill set to pull off in-person meetings.

 If you’re inviting international guests, you’ll need to consider how your event will fit into their schedules — especially if attendees live across different time zones.

 How will you promote your session?

+Don’t forget that promoting your virtual event is a key aspect in virtual event planning.
 From e-shots to paid search advertising, there are plenty of ways to spread the word about your virtual event and generate those all-important sign-ups.

 What will your agenda look like?

 Planning your virtual event’s agenda will ensure your speakers and guests know exactly what to expect on the day.

 A high-caliber speaker can be a major draw for any event, virtual or otherwise.
 Keep this in mind when virtual event planning.